rsokl/phantom-tensors/README.md

 func_on_any_arr(arr_3d)  # static type checker: OK
 ```

-As well as context-consistent runtime checks of tensor shapes.
+As well as context-consistent runtime checks of tensor types and shapes.
 E.g.,

 ```python
 from phantom_tensors import dim_binding_scope